No9/harmon/README.md

 	</body>
 </html>
 ```
-Is returned from the remote server and parsed with the the line:
+Is returned from the remote server and parsed.
+The following line:
 ``` html
 <div class="b">&amp; Frames</div>
 ```
-Being replaced with:
+Is replaced with:
 ``` html
 <div>+ Trumpet</div>
 ```